Super Bowl XXXVI halftime show: Legacy

+Tim Glanfield of The Times ranked it the best Super Bowl halftime performance, calling it a "bittersweet mix of euphoric energy and moving reflection".
 Lisa Redmond of NBC Sports ranked it number one, saying, "While other halftime shows may have been more entertaining, none of them have had as much meaning as this one."
 Brian Mansfield of USA Today ranked it first, saying that U2 "gave a sentimental, cathartic performance that went from celebration to elegy and back...
 By embracing the nation's still-fresh pain, the band transcended the game, making the performance the only one that stands on its own as a cultural event."
 Sean Merriman of Bleacher Report ranked it first, calling it "one of the most moving musical tributes of all time".
 Other publications such as the Pittsburgh Post-Gazette, Sports Illustrated, and the NFL's own website also described or ranked it as the best Super Bowl halftime show.
 Writing for Uproxx, critic Steven Hyden ranked U2's Super Bowl concert 17th on a list of the best televised musical performances since 2000; he called it "one of the few times when the Super Bowl halftime show actually felt important as a virtual town square where people go to feel less alone".

 On the fifth anniversary of the September 11 attacks, U2's halftime performance was re-aired on the NFL Total Access program on NFL Network.

 On September 25, 2006, U2 once again performed at the Superdome in New Orleans as part of entertainment for an NFL football game.
 For the New Orleans Saints' first home game back at the Superdome since Hurricane Katrina in August 2005, U2 and Green Day performed four songs during a pre-game show: Green Day's song "Wake Me Up When September Ends", "The House of the Rising Sun", a cover of the Skids' track "The Saints Are Coming", and U2's "Beautiful Day".